Bialek328/go-casino-247/README.md

 ## Blackjack

-This repository contains code for a terminal blackjack game
+This is a client-server blackjack app